Build your expertise in the field you’re passionate about with our PhD in Public Policy and Administration.

 Earning your doctorate is the ultimate intellectual challenge, and Walden’s online learning environment is designed to help you thrive.
 You bring your passion, drive, and determination.
 We’ll provide the ongoing support, guidance, and resources to help you reach the finish line.

 From poverty to rising healthcare costs, confronting today’s critical issues requires decision-making informed by the most current thinking.
-Walden’s online PhD in Public Policy and Administration program equips you with the skills and credentials to become a strong, confident, and innovative public administration leader.
-Gain a multidisciplinary, multicultural perspective and advanced problem-solving expertise that prepare you to make positive contributions to the field.
+Walden’s online PhD in Public Policy and Administration program academically prepares you with the skills to become an effective, skilled, and innovative public administration leader.
+Gain an interdisciplinary, multicultural perspective and advanced problem-solving expertise that prepare you to create and lead positive contributions to the field.

 In an era of overwhelming societal challenges and limited resources, the country needs more public policy problem-solvers.
-Walden’s online PhD in Public Policy and Administration program equips you with the advanced expertise to shape sustainable solutions to America’s most pressing issues.
+A PhD in Public Policy and Administration program can provide you with the advanced expertise to shape sustainable solutions to America’s most pressing issues.

 Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.